 Go to church not to avoid feeling guilty for having a leisurely morning at home.
 Go to church because it’s where, through songs and prayers and hearing God’s Word, you learn what it means to belong to the family of God.

 2. Education and study

 “Insight and knowledge are important.
-We offer classes and seminars around topics we want to grow in our understanding of.
+We have a Christian school that offers classes and seminars around topics we want to grow in our understanding of.
 If there are things that people are particularly interested in, we try to organize [related] educational opportunities,” says Tuck.

 3. Small groups